PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-1-2"></a> 1.2 Prerequisites

-MBL uses Yocto, BitBake, `openembedded-core` and third-party meta-layers <!--we have "meta-layers" and "metalayers" in the same page. overall meta-layers seems to be the common spelling, and Yocto went with "meta-layer" without even the hyphen, so I went with meta-layer-->to compose the development and build workspace.
+MBL uses Yocto, BitBake, `openembedded-core` and third-party meta-layers to compose the development and build workspace.

-We recommend reading [Embedded Linux Systems with the Yocto Project][strief-2016] before consulting the [Yocto Mega Manual][yocto-mega-manual-latest], and reading the [Yocto Project Board Support Package (BSP) Developer's Guide][yocto-project-board-support-package-bsp-seveloper-guide-latest].<!--what does "before consulting" mean? is it a "read a, then b, but definetly read both" or is it "check a so you can avoid b"?
-M: The way I understood it, A then B.-->
+We recommend reading [Embedded Linux Systems with the Yocto Project][strief-2016] first, then the [Yocto Mega Manual][yocto-mega-manual-latest], as well as the [Yocto Project Board Support Package (BSP) Developer's Guide][yocto-project-board-support-package-bsp-seveloper-guide-latest].

 For porting ATF to your target platform, please consult the [ATF porting guide][atf-doc-plat-porting-guide].